Week 13 NFL picks, score predictions, best bets today from self-learning AI

 SportsLine AI evaluated the Week 13 NFL odds and revealed its NFL score predictions and best NFL picks today

 NFL Week 13 features a a number of key divisional matchups.
 In an important AFC South battle, the Houston Texans look to pull within one game of the division lead when they meet the Indianapolis Colts.
 The Colts are favored by 3.5 points as both C.J.
 Stroud and Daniel Jones have been battling injury concerns.
-Both, however, carry no injury designation heading into the game.
+Both, however, carry no injury designation heading into the game as Stroud will suit up after missing the last three games.

-A non-divisional matchup with heavy AFC playoff race implications will be played on Sunday afternoon when Josh Allen and the Buffalo Bills (-3) take on Aaron Rodgers, who missed last week's game, and the Pittsburgh Steelers.
+A non-divisional matchup with heavy AFC playoff race implications will be played on Sunday afternoon when Josh Allen and the Buffalo Bills (-3) take on Aaron Rodgers, who missed last week's game with a wrist injury, and the Pittsburgh Steelers.
 Buffalo has won four of the past five meetings, with the Bills pulling out a 31-17 win in the last meeting on Jan.
 15, 2024.
 Sunday's largest spreads are Vikings vs. Seahawks (-11.5), Rams (-10.5) vs. Panthers and Raiders vs. Chargers (-9.5).

 Before making any Week 13 NFL picks or NFL score predictions on those games or others, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.